FakePancak3/novum/README.md

   check the rules first.
 - **No warranty:** this is a free hobby project provided as-is, with no guarantee of fitness for any particular purpose.
-- **AI Usage:** Ai was used for making SOME parts of this project, i will not deny that.

 ## Building from source